-- 24.4.2.1 allow the Supplier to terminate the Sub-Contract if the Subcontractor fails to comply with its obligations in respect of environmental, social, equality or employment Law; - 24.4.2.2 require the Supplier to pay all Subcontractors in full, within 30 days of receiving a valid, undisputed invoice; and - 24.4.2.3 allow the Buyer to publish the details of the late payment or non-payment if this 30-day limit is exceeded. - 24.5 At the Buyer's request, the Supplier must terminate any Sub-Contracts in any of the following events: - 24.5.1 there is a change of control within the meaning of Section 450 of the Corporation Tax Act 2010 of a Subcontractor which isn't pre-approved by the Buyer in writing; - 24.5.2 the acts or omissions of the Subcontractor have caused or materially contributed to a right of termination under Clause 11.4; - 24.5.3 a Subcontractor or its Affiliates embarrasses or brings into disrepute or diminishes the public trust in the Buyer; - 24.5.4 the Subcontractor fails to comply with its obligations in respect of environmental, social, equality or employment Law; and/or - 24.5.5 the Buyer has found grounds to exclude the Subcontractor in accordance with Regulation 57 of the Regulations. - 24.6 The Supplier is responsible for all acts and omissions of its Subcontractors and those employed or engaged by them as if they were its own. - 25 CHANGING THE CONTRACT - 25.1 Either Party can request a variation to the Contract which is only effective if agreed in writing and signed by both Parties.
-The Buyer is not required to accept a variation request made by the Supplier. - 26 How to communicate about the contract - All notices under the Contract must be in writing and are considered effective on the Working Day of delivery as long as they're delivered before 5:00pm on a Working Day.
+- 24.4.2.1 allow the Supplier to terminate the Sub-Contract if the Subcontractor fails to comply with its obligations in respect of environmental, social, equality or employment Law; - 24.4.2.2 require the Supplier to pay all Subcontractors in full, within 30 days of receiving a valid, undisputed invoice; and - 24.4.2.3 allow the Buyer to publish the details of the late payment or non-payment if this 30-day limit is exceeded. - 24.5 At the Buyer's request, the Supplier must terminate any Sub-Contracts in any of the following events: - 24.5.1 there is a change of control within the meaning of Section 450 of the Corporation Tax Act 2010 of a Subcontractor which isn't pre-approved by the Buyer in writing; - 24.5.2 the acts or omissions of the Subcontractor have caused or materially contributed to a right of termination under Clause 11.4; - 24.5.3 a Subcontractor or its Affiliates embarrasses or brings into disrepute or diminishes the public trust in the Buyer; - 24.5.4 the Subcontractor fails to comply with its obligations in respect of environmental, social, equality or employment Law; and/or - 24.5.5 the Buyer has found grounds to exclude the Subcontractor in accordance with Regulation 57 of the Regulations. - 24.6 The Supplier is responsible for all acts and omissions of its Subcontractors and those employed or engaged by them as if they were its own.

+25 CHANGING THE CONTRACT

+25.1 Either Party can request a variation to the Contract which is only effective if agreed in writing and signed by both Parties.
+The Buyer is not required to accept a variation request made by the Supplier.

+26 How to communicate about the contract

+- 26.1 All notices under the Contract must be in writing and are considered effective on the Working Day of delivery as long as they're delivered before 5:00pm on a Working Day.
 Otherwise the notice is effective on the next Working Day.
-An email is effective at 9am on the first Working Day after sending unless an error message is received. - Notices to the Buyer or Supplier must be sent to their address or email address in the Order Form. - 26.3 This clause does not apply to the service of legal proceedings or any documents in any legal action, arbitration or dispute resolution. - 27 DEALING WITH CLAIMS - 27.1 If a Beneficiary becomes aware of any Claim, then it must notify the Indemnifier as soon as reasonably practical.
+An email is effective at 9am on the first Working Day after sending unless an error message is received. - 26.2 Notices to the Buyer or Supplier must be sent to their address or email address in the Order Form. - 26.3 This clause does not apply to the service of legal proceedings or any documents in any legal action, arbitration or dispute resolution.